-Microsoft Power BI is an analysis tool that allows you to create powerful data visualisations – it’s like Excel on steroids.
-The BI stands for Business Intelligence and it’s used by many large organisations to help them understand their data.
+Microsoft Power BI is an analysis tool that allows you to create powerful data visualisations easily and quickly – it’s like Excel on steroids.
+The BI stands for Business Intelligence and it’s used by many large business organisations to help them understand their data.
 It’s also incredibly useful for schools that want to analyse their pupil data.
 It doesn’t matter if your school uses SIMS, Arbor or Bromcom – Power BI can transfer your pupil data into graphs that can give impoirtant insights into your pupils.

-The hard bit is exporting the data from SIMS and getting it in the right format to be used in Power BI.
-But just before Christmas, Capita released a set of batch files and SIMS reports designed to make the process of exporting from SIMS and importing into Power BI much simpler.
+For SIMS users, the hard bit is exporting the data from SIMS and getting it in the right format to be used in Power BI.
+So Capita have released a set of batch files and SIMS reports designed to make the process of exporting from SIMS and importing into Power BI much simpler.

 Capita are calling the resources ‘SIMS Consolidated Reporting’ and they include routines to extract data from primary schools, secondary schools and MATs.

 The MAT version of the resources extracts data from each school in the MAT and allows you to create analyses that span every school in the MAT.

-If you want to see examples of the analyses that come with the resources and you can sign up for the special Capita mailing list here: https://www.capita-sims.co.uk/form/sims-consolidated-reporting-tria
+I’ve included some examples of the analyses that come with the resources and you can sign up for the special Capita mailing list here: https://www.capita-sims.co.uk/form/sims-consolidated-reporting-tria

 You can read Capita’s blurb here: https://www.capita-sims.co.uk/sims-consolidated-reporting.
 At the bottom of the page you’ll find a link to a recorded webinar by Capita’s John Christian which is highly recommended.